perlindgren/srp-analysis/README.md

 - Extend the task/resource model in the Lab4 analyzer to distinguish between software and hardware tasks, and take the OH into account for the analysis (including the OH scaling of message payload size for software tasks).

 Hint.
-For simplicity you can measure the round trip time for hardware and software tasks (from the `init` task).
+For simplicity you can measure the round trip time for hardware and software tasks (from the `idle` task).

 The round trip time for hardware task will include the `pend` and the hardware dispatch mechanism.
-For software tasks will include the `spawn` (internal queuing of the message payload, the `pend` of the dispatcher and the hardware dispatch mechanism), together with the dispatcher dequeuing the message payload and running the task.
+For software tasks the round trip time will include the `spawn` (internal queuing of the message payload, the `pend` of the dispatcher and the hardware dispatch mechanism), together with the dispatcher dequeuing the message payload and running the task.

 The round trip time provides a safe over-approximation of the dispatch overhead.

 Try to characterize the overhead in terms of payload size (you can try with an empty message, a 4 byte message and a 32 byte message, to derive a formula for the OH scaling.)

+Since we are just interested in the scheduling overhead the task itself should be empty.

 ---